slackhideo/primal-shallow-water/README.md

    present in these water bodies in the context of the Third Nilfgaardian War.
    This means that drinking it will increase Geralt's toxicity level.

+   The amount of toxicity per bottle is the same value from each sip when drinking directly from the "rivers" (thanks, Aeltoth!).
+This value is configurable in Primal Needs' settings menu.
+The amount of thirst replenishment per bottle is also the same value from each sip, and also configurable.

-   To fill up the bottles, press and hold the button to drink from shallow water.
+   To fill up the bottles, press and hold the button to drink from shallow water (thanks, wghost81!).
 You can do it under the same conditions of the previous bullet (i.e., in game's shallow water or in really shallow water).

 1. In the original Primal Needs, the only way to stop drinking (as far as I know) is by pressing the jump button, which will abruptly interrupt the